-If you hate working out at home, then become a member at a studio!
+If you hate working out at home, then become a member of a studio!
 This could be anything from cycling, yoga, pilates, or dance studio.

 This way, you can get out of the house, try something new, and meet some like-minded people.
-One of the best decisions I made was when I became a member at Barre3.
+One of the best decisions I made was when I became a member of Barre3.

 I love working out at home, but there are days when I just need to get out of the house.
 And on those days, I know that I can go to Barre3 and have an amazing workout.

 So if you hate working out at home, find a studio near you.
 You would be surprised what niche-style workouts are available in most areas.

 Pain Point: “I don’t like working out.
 What are some workouts for people who hate working out?”

 Solution: Low-Impact Workouts